gajfska/ng-weather/README.md

 ## Project Overview

 A simple application that allows you to check the current weather for a given city.
 The city is marked on the map next to it.
+The application is not responsive, it looks best on devices with a width above 992px.

 ## Tech/framework used